 Scientists agree that if life (past or present) is to be found elsewhere in the Solar System that it will likely be carbon based and have required water to form and survive.
 Scientists are interested in water in any form throughout the Solar System.

 It is unlikely that life exists in the human or animal forms that we’re familiar with, due to a lack of breathable oxygen or an appropriate position in the Solar System.
-Instead scientists think life could be microscopic or algae, or dependent on hydrothermal vents on an ocean floor similar to those found in the deepest parts of Earth’s oceans, so that they do not depend on the Sun.
-There may be life that depends on nitrogen or methane instead of oxygen.
+Instead scientists think life could be microscopic or algae, or dependent on hydrothermal vents on an ocean floor similar to those found in the deepest parts of Earth’s oceans rather than be dependent on the Sun.
+Life may exists that uses primarily nitrogen or methane instead of oxygen.

 Scientists have focused on terrestrial planets and moons in their search for life although some theories exists about life floating in the clouds of Jupiter and Venus that depend on thin clouds of water there.

 Titan (satellite of Saturn) possesses a substantial nitrogen rich atmosphere and has lakes of methane on its surface.
 Huygens found organic compounds on its surface although at a surface temperature of -180°C and lack of liquid water it is unlikely to be a candidate for surface life today.
 That's not to say better conditions may exist underground or in any lakes on the moon.
 Until further exploration of the moon and understanding of its chemistry is found, it is unlikely to yield proof of past or present life.

 Europa is considered to have a large underground water ocean, as are Ganymede, Callisto (Jupiter Satellites), and Enceladus (Saturn).